vespaill/OneSortingAlgorithmToRuleThemAll/README.md

 #### Goal
+-   Effectively use TypeScript Interfaces and Classes together.
 -   Write a single sorting algorithm to work equally well on different data structures.

 #### TypeScript Compiler (tsc)